paulcarlton-ww/gitops-demo/docs/dev-guide.md

 ### Create Kubernetes Cluster

-You will require a Kubernetes cluster with at least two master and two worker nodes to complete this task.
+You will require a Kubernetes cluster.
 You can use the script provided to provision a kind cluster or provision a cluster yourself.

     scripts/kind.sh

-## Task
+## Demo

 Scripts are provided to automate task completion.
 Start by bootstraping flux: